Invalidthoughts/alx-low_level_programming/0x00-hello_world/README.md

-created a script that compiles but does not link
+created a script that generates the assembly code of a C code and saves it in an output file